augustas3000/covid_task/README.md

 setting, most likely one would either have to upgrade to better subscription with rapidapi.com, or just find another api.

 Pojos to XML to HTML:
-Managed to write xmls based on pojos, and the structure made sence.
-However, I am quite new to the format, and only used it for configuration purposes in the past, and so the transformation of it was challenging - I managed to write an xsl stylesheet to achieve the desired table output in html, this works in a browser, but I struggled to achieve the actual transformation.
+Managed to write xmls based on pojos.
+However, I am quite new to the format, and only used it for configuration purposes in the past, and so the transformation of it was challenging - I managed to write an xsl stylesheet to achieve the desired table output in html, this works in a browser, but I struggled to achieve the actual transformation to html document.
 (commented code 5.3 in TaskApplication)

 Auto-emails: